23 Money Saving Challenges You Can Start Today

 Who this works for: People who have debts, big and small, and want to see them disappear completely.

-A photo of a printable budget planner.
+Promo image for the printable budget planner.
 And next to the image of the planner is text that reads, "The Printable Budget Planner.
 75+ Pages of Trackers, Checklists, Planning, Goals, and More!"
 And under that is a button with text on it that reads, "Save Me Money!"

 3. No-Spend Challenge

-Who this works for: Anyone with a big or small budget who wants to see more savings in their bank account.
+Who this works for: Anyone with a big or small budget, who wants to see more savings in their bank account.

 Essentially, this is a challenge where you set a certain amount of time to not spend anything beyond the basics.